 Although most of my degrees are in computer science, I'm interested in understanding how evolutionary processes shape the wold around us.
 I'm being vague on purpose.
 Evolution is a truly abstract process that influences everything from the technology we use to the diseases we're trying to cure.
 The more we learn about evolution as an abstract process, the better we can predict it, harness it, and influence it.
 My research has been focused on studying coevolution using computational, mathematical, and microbial systems.
+As an NSF Postdoctorol Fellow, I'm developing tools to predict coevolution in more complex community contexts.
+With a more predictive understanding of coevolution, we can begin tuning and guiding evolution towards goals of our choice.
+With that in mind, I'm also working in a synthetic biology lab and learning to apply control theory to coevolving populations.

 Recently I've become interested in developing open-source hardware to facilitate laboratory evolution experiments.
 I hope one day most of the routine, but necessary, work will be automated.
 But, I'm just getting started on that front.
 Click on the sections bellow to learn more about my work.